Close Menu

 Resident Course in Confectionery Technology (Candy School)

-Next course will be held July 22 through August 2, 2024
+Next course will be held July 21 through August 1, 2025

-What is the Confectionery Technology Course?
+What is the Resident Course in Confectionery Technology?

 At its heart, Candy School is about science.
 The chemical and functional interactions of ingredients don’t change.
-Students learn the science of candies and then make them, varying ingredients to see what happens.
+Students learn the science of candies and then make them , varying ingredients to see what happens.

 While Candy School is intended primarily for technical personnel, it is also of value to individuals in production, management and sales who wish to increase their knowledge of confectionery technology.